sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 Over the years i studied a few languages in order to have fun and to pay my rent.

-Get into computers, like any other career, is lie joining an ongoing party: a lot is happening, a lot already happened, no real need to understand everything but you start to get it, over the time, little by little.
+Get into computers, like any other career, is like joining an ongoing party: a lot is happening, a lot already happened, no real need to understand everything, but you start to get it, over the time, little by little.

 At first i learned [java][java], like everyone else.
-Then [javascript][javascript], because technologic limitations in the client.
+Then [javascript][javascript], because of technological limitations in the client.
 Then [sql][sql].
 Then [C++][cpp].
 And so on.

 [java]: https://dev.java